Other Exercises

 Take the rag away from face.

-Hattie was a maid of the kitchen.
+Hattie Carroll was a maid of the kitchen.

-Who carried the dishes and out the garbage
+Who the and took out the garbage

-And never sat once at the of the table
+And never sat once at the head of the table

-And didn't even to the people at the table
+And didn't even talk to the people at the table

 And emptied the ashtrays on a whole other level,

-Got by a blow, lay slain by a cane
+Got killed by a blow, lay slain by a cane

 Doomed and determined to destroy all the gentle.

-And she never nothing to William Zanzinger.
+And she never done to Zanzinger.

-But you who disgrace and criticize all fears,
+But you who philosophize and all fears,

 Take the rag away from your face.